mahnazzzz/CodeAnalysis-PMD/Prototyping & Evaluation/README.md

 # Measures response times of these three servers

-First I have found where this ip belong to and so found the distance between my location to the places where ip locations are.
+First I have found where this ip belong to and also the distance between my location to the places where ip locations are.
 So I've pinged from 2 different loction to the 3 ip addresses.

 so I could see the average for the first location is different from the next loction.